When you’re unhappy, you wonder if you’ve ever been happy.

 Continue reading

-There are a lot of misunderstandings about self-harm, many of which have lead to ostracising behaviour and unfair prejudices.
-I try not to write too often about anything personal on this blog, but I was confronted with a reminder of this topic at work today, when a cute, young girl came up to order a drink, and I could see the old, familiar white lines across her wrists and forearms.
+There are a lot of misunderstandings regarding self-harm, many of which have lead to ostracising behaviour and unkind prejudices.
+I try not to write too often about anything personal on this blog, but I was confronted with a reminder of this topic at work today, when a young girl came and spoke to me, and I could see the old, familiar white lines across her wrists and forearms.

 Continue reading